SimonDosda/SimonDosda.github.io/_drafts/2021-06-24-blog-github-pages-4-custom.markdown

 ## Customizing our CSS

 There are several ways to modify our CSS.
 As you can see in the `head.html` file, CSS is currently pulled from `assets/main.css`.
-In the development file it is actually a scss file, that is built from the `_sass` directory.
+In the development file, it is actually a `scss` file that is built from the `_sass` directory.

-The first option is to copy/paste the `_sass` directory and edit its files as we did for the head file.
+An option to customize our css is to copy/paste the `_sass` directory and edit its files, the same we did for the head file.

-An other possibility is to generate a new file that will be loaded at the end, so that the rules we put in it will override the default ones.
+Another possibility is to generate a new file that will be loaded after the theme css, so that the rules we put in it will override the default ones.
 This is the solution I will show you now.

-First Let's create the `assets/main.scss` file with the following code.
+First, let's create the `assets/main.scss` file with the following code.

 ```ruby
 # assets/main.scss